curtisstpierre/packer-skeleton/README.md

-# packer-skeleton
+# Packer-skeleton
-Skeleton for Packer AMI creation using Ansible as provisioner
+Skeleton for Packer AMI creation using Ansible as a provisioner for AWS

+Example run:
+  make build ami